Tesco thanks colleagues with a Christmas bonus

-Food for everyone
+Food for all

 Safety for everyone

-- Hand sanitisers are being placed around our stores for customers and colleagues to use, as well as extra cleaning products to wipe down your trolley or basket.
+- Hand sanitisers are placed around our stores for customers and colleagues to use, as well as extra cleaning products to wipe down your trolley or basket.

-- We are inviting customers that can, to pay at the checkout by card.
+- We are inviting customers that can to pay at the checkout by card.
 This will make transactions swifter and help to reduce cash handling.

 Supporting our colleagues